rootslab/spade/Readme.md

 >      as argument.

 > __NOTE__: Empty files and scripts processed and refused by Redis with
-> an error reply, they are automatically evicted from the cache.
+> an error reply, are automatically evicted from the cache.

 > __NOTE__: If **_cache_opt_** is set, the cache will be re-initialized; it happens
 > only if the cache is ready, or when no other script commands are already been